Tidal effects in the total flux and waveform in massless scalar-tensor theories to, respectively, relative 2PN and 1.5PN orders: Fluxes and orbital phase

 Next, we specialize to the case of quasi-circular orbits, which permits us to explicitely compute the tail integral~\eqref{eq:dipole_moment_tail} which contributes to the radiative scalar dipole moment.
+Tail integrals are computed under the assumption of an adiabatic inspiral, meaning that the orbital elements (orbital separation, phase and frequency) evolve due to radiation reaction on a timescale much longer than the orbital period.
+To describe the radiation reaction scale, we introduce a dimensionless adiabatic parameter $\xi = \dot{\omega}/\omega^2$, which scales as $\xi\sim \mathcal{O}\left(c^{-5}\right)$ in GR and $\xi\sim \mathcal{O}\left(c^{-3}\right)$ in ST theories.
+Since we only need to derive the tail integral~\eqref{eq:dipole_moment_tail} at LO, the adiabatic approximation holds and the orbital elements can be approximated as constant inside the integral.
+Furthermore, although tail integrals are formally hereditary and depend on the entire past history of the source, it was shown in Ref.~\cite{Blanchet:1993ec} that they are negligible compared to recent past contributions.
 See Ref.~\cite{Arun:2004ff} for a detailed explanation on how to compute the tail integrals.
-While still accounting for radiation-reaction contributions, we get the full gravitational and scalar fluxes up to 1PN order:
+While still accounting for radiation-reaction contributions, we get the full gravitational and scalar fluxes, which we write as